The marijuana industry is hurtling toward what could be its largest milestone to date.

 Not leaning on marijuana stereotypes and avoiding puns is a good thing, but companies shouldn’t take that too far.
 In 2014 the New York Times reported on a cannabis-focused ad agency that wanted to legitimize the pot industry, but a follow-up story two years ago in Cannabist described how that same advertising agency lost one of its clients because of its comment in the Times: “We’re weeding out the stoners.
 We want to show the world that normal, professional, successful people consume cannabis.”

 The choice to say ‘weeding out the stoners’ is effective as a soundbite, but it antagonizes some key demographics.
 Keep in mind, even if marijuana is going mainstream, today’s users still skew heavily toward millennial men.
 Two-thirds of marijuana customers are men and 25-29 is the most common age group, according to cannabis business intelligence firm Headset.

 In the next few years we’ll see a backlash as larger and larger companies enter the space and consumers begin to crave authentic, smaller brands and local dispensaries.
 A large chunk of your business is still going to be these, ahem, enthusiasts, so it makes zero sense to alienate them.

 In November, Prop 64 could be one of the most historic pieces of legislation in California history.
 Companies need to navigate these waters with safety, legitimacy, and authentic communication in mind.

-Dan O'Mahony is a senior vice president at InkHouse's San Francisco office.
-He leads the SF office's B2B technology practice, and its small but growing marijuana practice.
+Dan O'Mahony is a senior vice president at InkHouse's San Francisco office, where he leads the West Coast B2B technology practice.
 Dan works with technology leaders and innovators including Okta, Hired and Eaze, to name just a few.
 Prior to InkHouse, Dan worked at LaunchSquad and before that he spent five years at Schwartz Communications.
 He loves a good story and loves a good burrito.